AbsolutDev/infoPad/README.md

 * ## Smart Speaker Control Module

-The app connects to my BOSE Soundtouch 20 API to retrieve its status every 3 seconds.
+The app connects to my BOSE Soundtouch 20 REST API to retrieve its status every 3 seconds.
 The http requests are sent using cURL commands.<br><br>

-When the speaker is in standby, the player sits offscreen leaving only the power button displayed.
-When the power button is pressed or the speaker becomes active, the module slides in but can be "sent back" using the minimize button underneath the power button.<br>
+When the speaker is in standby, the player sits offscreen with only the power button visible.
+When the power button is pressed or the speaker becomes active, the module slides in but can also be "sent back" using the minimize button underneath the power button.<br>
 <figure>
   <img alt="Smart Speaker Control Module" src="./img/infoPad14.jpg" width="50%" height="50%" />
 </figure>